particles/particles/README.md

 ## Adding particles

-Now, let's see how we can add a new particles to how app.
+Let's add a new particle to our app.
 Particles are drop-in components, it means **you don't need to initialize or require** them in your code in order to activate them.
 It's the magic of having an IoC container!

 Let's add an express server to our application